gaehlerm/SoftwareEngineering/README.md

 Usually, circular dependencies occur as two classes exchange data between each other.
 Class A needs data from class B which needs some data from class A in return.
 You should be able to tell whether class A or class B corresponds to the higher level of abstraction.
 Let’s assume class A is the higher-level class calling class B at some point.
 Now class B should never ever have to call class A. B is low level and knows nothing of the high-level class A. This leads to only one solution: class A has to call class B exactly once and hand over all the data class B needs to return the final result.

 Long story short: The high-level object calls the low-level object and hands over all the data required at once.
 The low-level object returns the final result at the end of the calculation.
 This resolves the problem of circular dependencies and sorts out the levels of abstraction.
+The only tricky part is that the high level object does not know exactly what the low level object needs.

 ### Example